 Finish your day with a half-hour walk

 Most of us know it’s a good idea to start the day with a stroll – but the same habit creates a helpful parenthesis around sunset, too.
-There’s something about the ability to cut loose around 5pm that provides a lever into dialling down for the evening.
+There’s something about the ability to cut loose around 5pm that provides a lever into dialing down for the evening.

 Even if you continue working for a while after you return, an evening walk softens the edges of your day.
 Somehow, the combination of fresh air and fields (or parks and pavements) ends up blotting what’s going on within.
 Just by being outside, what seemed stressful or unfixable before invariably takes on a lighter tone.
 It’s like an escape chute for all the mind debris you’ve built up during the course of your working day.